 ● ● ●

 The best way to warm up during the winter is to keep from getting cold in the first place.
 That means bundling up properly before going out and taking all necessary precautions.
 Even then, there will be some winter days where the thickest winter coat can’t keep out the cold.
-When that happens, use these tricks and winter will be that much more comfortable!
+When that happens, use these tricks and winter will be much more comfortable!